ihark/pinimatic/README.md

 ### 3) Pinimatic has three different customizable configurations:

-### Development
+#### Development

 Pinimatic is configured out of the box to run on django's built in development server on port 5000.
 You may change the port in the settings.
 The database is set up for PostgreSQL, but settings for sqLite are there as well.
-- local environment variables must be set in settings/env.py (you will need to create this file)
+- The following settings must be configured in settings/env.py (you will need to create this file)
  - To use PostressSQL set: DB_PASSWORD
  - To enable sending email set: EMAIL_HOST_PASSWORD, EMAIL_HOST_USER
-- If HTTPS_SUPPORT = True you must configure [stunnel][3] or similar to simulate SSL on your dev server.
+- For SSL support in the developemnt environment set HTTPS_SUPPORT = True.
+For this to work you must configure [stunnel][3] or similar to handle SSL for your development server.

-  Install the version suitable for your OS and in stunnel.conf make sure all previous settings are commented out and add the following settings to the bottom of the file:
+Stunnel: Setup your stunnel.conf (all other settings must be commented out):

     ;DJANGO
     fips = no